WheteThunger/GatherRates/README.md

 }
 ```

-- `GatherRateRulesets` -- List of rulesets that determine player gather rates.
-Each ruleset generates a separate permission which can be granted to players or groups to make the ruleset apply to them.
-  - `Name` -- Unique name used to generate a permission of the format `gatherrates.ruleset.<name>`.
+- `DefaultRuleset` -- Default ruleset that applies to all players and horses (horses can collect pickups).
+You can apply alternate rulesets to players with permission via the `GatherRateRulesets` section of the config.
   - `DefaultRate` -- Multiplier for all types of resource gathering, except for those overriden by `ItemRateOverrides` or `DispenserRateOverrides`.
   - `ItemRateOverrides` -- Mapping of item short names to gather rates, overriding `DefaultRate`.
     - Example: